Collecting data from an individual file

 BMC recommends that you not use this data collector for files that are updated dynamically.

 Only that data which is present in the file at the time of uploading is collected.
 Any additional data added to the file, after the file is already uploaded into the system, does not get collected.
+Uploading images, compressed files and application files are not supported when you create the Upload file data collector.

 The following information describes the data collection process: